dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

     parent = "deploy"
 +++

-Connections between clients of Dgraph database and Dgraph server nodes (and between nodes) can be secured using TLS.
-In addition, current versions of Dgraph database secure gRPC communications between Dgraph Alpha and Dgraph Zero nodes in a cluster using mutual TLS (mTLS).
-Dgraph now uses only TLS v1.2 cypher suites.
+Connections between clients of Dgraph database can be secured using TLS.
+In addition, current versions of Dgraph secure gRPC communications among the Dgraph Alpha and Dgraph Zero server nodes using mutual TLS (mTLS).
+To improve TLS security, current versions of Dgraph only use TLS v1.2 cypher suites.
 Password-protected private keys are **not supported**.

 {{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify encryption algorithm explicitly (like `-aes256`).
 This will force `openssl` to include `DEK-Info` header in private key, which is required to decrypt the key by Dgraph.
 When default encryption is used, `openssl` doesn't write that header and key can't be decrypted.{{% /notice %}}